-Vulvodynia is pain in the vulva (the skin surrounding the entrance to the vagina).
+Vulvodynia is pain in your vulva, the skin surrounding the entrance to your vagina.

 What is vulvodynia?

 Vulvodynia is the ongoing pain and discomfort of the vulva.
 The cause is unknown, but it is not caused by infection, skin disease or cancer.
 It is likely that factors relating to the body's nerves, hormones or immune system are involved.